ncr00t/task-manager-spring-boot/README.md

 # task-manager-spring-boot
-This task manager developed using Spring Boot, Spring Data, Hibernate, Bootstrap and JSP.
+This task manager developed using Spring Boot, Spring Data, Hibernate, Bootstrap, Charts.js and JSP.

 # About